madprops/goldie/README.md

 ## Running

-To run the debug version for testing you can use `run.sh`
+To run the debug version for testing you can use `run.sh`.

 To compile a production binary you can do: